sahiltyagi4/OmniLearn/README.md

 ### Emulating heterogeneity across containers
 - Heterogeneity is introduced by varying the cpu-cores allocated to a container.
-- Dynamic heterogeneity simulations at various HLs in ResNet18, ResNet50, AlexNet, VGG11 and GPT-2 is implemented in ```pytorch.helper.dynamicbatching.DynamicHeterogeneityEmulator``` class.
+- Dynamic heterogeneity simulations at various HLs in ResNet18, ResNet50, AlexNet, VGG11 and GPT-2 is implemented
+  in ```pytorch/helper/dynamicbatching/DynamicHeterogeneityEmulator``` class.

    | HL             | Method      | <center>Container #1 CPU-cores | <center>Container #2 CPU-cores | <center>Container #3 CPU-cores | <center>Container #4 CPU-cores  |
    |----------------|-------------|--------------------------------|--------------------------------|--------------------------------|---------------------------------|